bazelbuild/rules_android/README.md

 ## Disclaimer

-NOTE: This branch contains a development preview of the Starlark implementation of Android rules for Bazel.
+NOTE: This branch is a development preview of the Starlark implementation of Android rules for Bazel.
 This code is incomplete and may not function as-is.

 A version of Bazel built at or near head or a recent pre-release and the following flags are necessary to use these rules: